15 Best Things To Do In Muncie, Indiana

 Important Information:

-• Parking: Free lots throughout the park
+- Parking: Multiple lots available throughout the park and near boat ramps.

 7. Be Here Now